helm/charts/stable/aws-pod-identity-webhook/README.md

 ```

 After installation you need to approve the certificate.
 Follow the chart notes after installation for this step.

+The webhook will request a new CSR prior expiry in 1 year.
+This new CSR will also need to be manually approved.

 ## Uninstalling the Chart